sathishmepco/Java-Interview-Programs/README.md

 4. Check whether the given numbers are Amicable Numbers or NOT.
 5. Check whether the given number is Ramanujam's Number or NOT.
 6. Generate all the Kaprekar NUmber's less than 1000.
+7. Write a java program to LCM of a TWO given number.

 # Array Based Programs
 1. Calculate the average of given array.